 Another example is a server hosting multiple domain names that are different from the real host name of the server.
 The domains are assigned IP addresses using DHCP.
 In this case, a static IP address cannot be accurately assigned to each hosted domain name.

 A scheduled job runs daily at 6:00 AM local time that analyzes the data sources listed in the following table to identify entities for IDR exclusion.

-Comparing user whitelists and user IDR exclusion lists
+Comparing user allow lists and user IDR exclusion lists

-User whitelists and user IDR exclusion lists both serve the purpose of preventing anomalies being generated against a user for legitimate purposes.
+User allow lists and user IDR exclusion lists both serve the purpose of preventing anomalies being generated against a user for legitimate purposes.
 Consider an Active Directory (AD) server in your environment:

 - A penetration tester might log in to the server regularly to perform penetration testing against the server.
-In this case, we include this user on a whitelist because we want to associate the user with the device, but we do not want any anomalies raised.
+In this case, we include this user on an allow list because we want to associate the user with the device, but we do not want any anomalies raised.